hpgavin/HPGdaac/README.md

 * line 13: line 1 of the sensor configuration file
 * line 14: sensor voltage sensitivity of each channel
 * line 15-17: columns 5, 6, and 7 of the sensor configuration file
-* line 19:  channel numbers for each column
+* line 18:  channel numbers for each column
-* line 20:  scaled units from column for of the sensor configuration file
+* line 19:  scaled units from column for of the sensor configuration file

-The following space delimitted columns of data are scaled to the units specified in the sensor configuration file.
+The subsequent space delimitted columns of data are scaled to the units specified in the sensor configuration file.
 The last lines of the scaled data file provide the maximum, minimum, and root mean square (RMS) in the scaled units.

 In addition to scaling the raw data to the desired units, the **scale** corrects for channel-to-channel skew,